Documentation · Reference

 4.

-presented with HPI
+presented with (Admission details)

-admitted as a case of ADMISSION DIAGNOSIS
+admitted as a case of (Admission Diagnosis)

-Examples of common active issues:
+Examples of active issues below

-I. Chest pain for investigation (unstable angina)
+Chest pain for investigation – ACS

 - History: onset, duration, relation to exertion and breathing, previous episodes, associated symptoms: SOB, cough, diaphoresis, palpitations, neurological deficits, etc.